 Always start with a good warm-up, this can be cardio or ab-work, 10 to 12 minutes

-Once you have become conditioned to these exercises and each persons efforts will differ, plan for the next step; and this is the big one: start stepping out of your comfort zone with the resistance and your rest times, weight training and receiving what you want from it is about intensity.
+Once you have become conditioned to these exercises and each persons efforts will differ, plan for the next step: try stepping out of your comfort zone a little further with the resistance and your rest times, weight training and receiving what you want from it is about increasing intensity.

 Note: try not to perform all of the exercises shown here for every workout. instead choose different exercises from the daily menus, as time passes.
 Always be sure to mix the exercises up.
 This accomplishes two things.

-First: this keeps exercise boredom down, always add new flavors to your training menu keeps excitement stimulated.
+First: this keeps exercise boredom down by adding new flavors to the training menu helps by keeping interest levels stimulated.